ART & DESIGN

 KS2 children benefit lessons taught by a highly experienced and talented Art teacher.
 Regular INSET training and staff development ensure that her outstanding practice enhances the skills of the other teachers in the school.

-Our new kiln has re-invigorated both the staff’s and pupils’ passion for 3D art & design ceramic work through structured opportunities that build upon prior learning.
+Our kiln has invigorated both the staff’s and pupils’ passion for 3D art & design ceramic work through structured opportunities that build upon prior learning.

 At times art work might be differentiated by outcome, for example in Year 1 a child may make a simple snake out of clay, whereas another child may make a Gruffalo complete with prickles on his back and sharp claws!
 Lessons offer opportunities and resources to support those who are finding the learning challenging, whilst offering additional challenges to stretch and deepen understanding for other.